-Offshore banking comes with a stigma, so many entrepreneurs and business professionals cringe at the mere mention that their money can be safely kept in an Offshore bank account.
+Offshore banking comes with a stigma.
+So, many entrepreneurs and business professionals don’t understand.
+Some cringe at the mere mention that they can keep their money safely in an offshore bank account.
 Images of fast, expensive boats, drug kingpins, and white suits come instantly to mind.
-This perception, of course, has not been aleered by the proliferation of bad Hollywood movies, television shows, and negative portrayal in the press.
-They could not be further from the truth.
+Moreover, the proliferation of bad Hollywood movies, television shows, and negative portrayal in the press has not altered this perception.
+These misconceptions could not be further from the truth.

-The fact is that offshore financial centers (OFC) or banks, also known as tax havens, exist mostly for the purpose of providing asset protection, asset growth, and tax reduction — depending on your jurisdiction.
-Such institutions are known to cater to for foreign individuals and corporations, large and small, around the world.
+The fact is this.
+Offshore financial centers (OFC) or banks, also known as tax havens, exist mostly for the a few main reasons.
+They can help provide asset protection, asset growth, and tax reduction — depending on your jurisdiction.
+We know such institutions to cater to for foreign individuals and corporations, large and small, around the world.

 Offshore Bank Accounts: Money Laundering, and Other Criminal Activity

-It would be a misstatement to state that no illicit funds find their way into Offshore bank accounts–but as we will soon see, that isn’t really saying much.
-In reality, those jurisdictions that the average lay person would least suspect to be guilty of this or other illegal banking activities have turned out to be the major money laundering and criminal enterprise-funding centers in the world.
-And the United States is chief among them, with an estimated half of all of the money laundered in the world laundered within its 50 states.
-This half translates to a conservativel estimate of $300 billion US.
+It would be a misstatement to state that no illicit funds find their way into offshore bank accounts.
+But as we will soon see, that isn’t really saying much.
+In reality, let’s look at those jurisdictions that the average layperson would least suspect to be guilty.
+The so-called “safe” jurisdictions have more illegal banking activities than the so-called “tax havens” have.
+The big “ethical” jurisdictions turned out to be the major money laundering and criminal enterprise-funding centers in the world.
+And the United States is chief among them.
+The US transmits an estimated half of all of the money laundered in the world laundered within its 50 states.
+This half translates to a conservative estimate of $300 billion US.

-So although the tax haven offshore banking jurisdictions are perceived to be the ideal locales for the financing of the criminal underworld, the reality is that the high-tax jurisdictions house the vast majority of these funds.
+The false perception is that the tax haven / offshore banking jurisdictions are the ideal locales for the financing of the criminal underworld.
+The reality, however, is that the high-tax jurisdictions house the vast majority of these funds.
 Low-taxation havens represent a much smaller percentage overall.

-These type of facts, of course, are very rarely ever reported by TV news and print media, or by the jurisdictions that are frankly quite embarrassed by these astonishing figures.
+These type of facts, of course, are very rarely ever reported in the TV news and print media.
+The jurisdictions involved are frankly quite embarrassed by these astonishing misperceptions.